Skip to main content

+Server-side tracking sends conversion data directly from your server to ad platforms, bypassing browser restrictions and ad blockers that cause client-side pixels to miss 30-50% of actual conversions.
 If you're still relying on client-side pixels for conversion tracking, there's a good chance you're flying blind.
 The data you're basing million-dollar decisions on is incomplete at best, completely wrong at worst.
-For any serious growth marketer, fixing attribution isn't optional—it's foundational.
+For any serious growth marketer, fixing attribution isn't optional — it's foundational.

-Apple's iOS 14.5 update in 2021 was the first domino.
+Pixel-based tracking lost its reliability when Apple's iOS 14.5 gave users the power to opt out of cross-app tracking — and 96% of them did.
+That was the first domino.
 When users gained the ability to opt out of cross-app tracking, roughly 96% of them did.
 That single change evaporated a massive chunk of the data that Meta, Google, and every other ad platform relied on.
 This is one of the three fundamental shifts that broke traditional growth strategies and forced every growth marketer to rethink their approach.

 But iOS was just the beginning.
 Safari's Intelligent Tracking Prevention now limits first-party cookies to 7 days (or 24 hours if set via JavaScript).
 Firefox blocks third-party cookies by default.
 Chrome is deprecating them entirely.
-Ad blockers like uBlock Origin now run on over 30% of desktop browsers.
+As of 2025, 29.5% of internet users globally run ad blockers — 1.77 billion people — with 33% adoption in the US and over 40% in Europe.

 The result?
 Your Meta pixel is probably missing 20-40% of actual conversions.
 Your Google Ads conversion tracking is underreporting by similar margins.
 Every attribution model you're running is built on a foundation of missing data.
 This is why first-party data has become a genuine competitive moat—the companies that own their data win.

-Server-side tracking moves the conversation from the browser to the server.
+Server-side tracking moves data collection from the browser to your backend server, sending conversion events directly to ad platforms via their APIs.
 Instead of relying on a JavaScript pixel that can be blocked, you send conversion data directly from your backend to ad platforms via their Conversions APIs.

 The technical flow looks like this: a user converts on your site, your server captures that event with whatever identifiers are available (email, phone, IP, user agent), then sends that data directly to Meta's CAPI, Google's Enhanced Conversions, or whatever platforms you're running.